 1) Avoid costly financial & career ending mistakes including: job interviews & First Job Mistakes that might ruin or tarnish your future or career.
-Make the best 'for you' school & career choices.
-2) Find professors that worked & teach courses in your chosen field.
-Always have backup plan that fits your interest & skill set.
-Take classes that would allow transfer of credits if you needed to.
+Make the best 'for you' school and career choices.
+2) Find professors that worked or taught in your chosen field.
+Always have a backup plan that fits your interest and skill set.
+Take classes that would allow transfer of credits if you changed majors because this would save you.
 3) Pick a career that is something you have a passion for.
-Pick a school that offers you the most for your money, keep expenses low and try to avoid loans because you have to pay them back. a) Get a scholarship/part time job if possible, with / near school.
-Anything to keep the cost down. b) See if you qualify for Student Aid, it's not a loan.
-This is usually for families that need help. c) Try to get a job at college, ask if the school if there are any jobs available on/off campus. d) If not working in the summer consider taking summer classes to lighten your course load.
-4) Find professors that have work experience and teach classes in your field of interest. a) Research to find the best teachers.
-Take one of their classes to see if you like their style. b) Outside of class ask them what to do to get a head start in your chosen career. c) Have a backup career plan that if necessary you could change to with least loss of class credits. d) You're at a time in history that you need every advantage you can get.
-Study hard to get ahead. e) Take college serious, it's your future and you need to get off to a good start.
-5) The first two years are the hardest, this is where less prepared average students flunk out. a) Remember it's your life and your work ethic, how hard you work, will determine your success. b) No one owes you anything, read my 10 Essential Elements List to see how to be successful. c) You must be willing to pay the price to succeed, are you willing, if so go for it, it's your future.
-6) The first two years: classes are general fundamentals and are similiar in most career paths. a) These are the fundamentals that you must learn throughly.
-You must do your work on time or you'll always be behind and under pressure.
+Pick a school that offers you the most for your money, keep expenses low and try to avoid loans because you will have to pay them back. a) Get a scholarship/part time job if possible, with / near school.
+Anything to . keep the cost down. b) See if you qualify for Student Aid, it's FREE not a loan.
+This is usually for .. .. families that need help.
+Ask, you may or may not get something. c) Try to get a job at college, ask the school if there are any jobs available ... .. on/off campus. d) If not working in the summer consider taking summer classes to lighten your course load.
+4) Find professors that have work experience in your field of interest. a) Research to find the best teachers.
+Take one of their classes to see if you ... like their style. b) Outside of class ask them what to do to get a head start in your chosen .. career. c) Have a backup career plan that if necessary you could change to with least .. loss of class credits. d) You're at a time in history that you need every advantage you can get. ... .. ..
+Study hard to get ahead. .. e) Take college serious, it's your future & you need to get off to a good start.
+5) The first two yrs are hardest, this is where less motivated students flunk out. a) Remember it's your life and your work ethic, how hard you work, will help ... ... determine your future.
+Learning is critical in determining your success. b) No one owes you anything, read my 10 Essential Elements List to see what .... you need to understand to climb the ladder of success. c) You must be willing to pay the price to succeed, If motivated go for it!!!.
+6) The first two years: classes are general fundamentals and are similiar in most career paths.
+The last two years are the ones that make or break your career. a) These are the fundamentals that you must learn throughly.
+You must or you'll always be behind and under pressure.
 You must learn discipline.
-Now is the time for you to grow up, to reach out and become who you are detined to be.
+Now is the time for you to grow up, to reach out and become who you are destined to be.
 This is a chance to reach your dreams, it's up to you.
-If you want it bad enough and are willing to pay the price, it's yours.
+If you want it enough and are willing to pay the price, it's yours.

 c) How to plan & cut College Expenses + Plus Possible Career Ending Traps.
 From age 17 through college then interviews, your first job & probation.
 I'll explain things needed to survive potential job Interview Traps, especially the typical 3 mo Job probation period that could ruin your career and possibly get you fired.
 That would put a big negative on your permanent record, and make it very hard to get a good job.
 If you get fired in your first two jobs out of College it would be hard to get another interview much less a good job.
 More details on this futher down on this page . . . d) How to cut unnessary expenses, avoid student loans and cut college cost.
 Bottom Line: Where you go to school isn't as important as your ability to do the job when you graduate.
 Find a school with a good reputation in your career field.
 Work and study hard to be confidient - success in your first job will help you qualify for better possitions, jobs & more pay.
 Don't take just any first job & be carefull not to get stuck in a job that limits your future. e) Remember your goals, seek jobs that will advance your career.
 Leave when the timing is right knowing you've done a good job & they will give you a good recommendation.
 See my BIO: I had sought jobs where I had something to offer the new company and they offered me the chance to gain new experience that I needed to meet my career goals.
 Try to take jobs that complete your skill set and make you more desireable to another company.
 Note: never lose sight of your goal. f) This information is for ages 17 through college, about what's expected at job interviews, and how handle them successfully.
 Beware: of probation periods, they can make or break your career.
 I'll explain how to survive Job Interviews & especially the new hire Probation Period (usually 3-months) that could end/ruin your career.